qunfengdong/MicroGMT/README.md

 	build -genbank -c <path_to_MicroGMT>/snpEff.config \
 	-dataDir <path_to_MicroGMT>/database -v NC_045512
 ```
-Please make sure to use "-c" and "-dataDir" to direct the download to MicroGMT directory!<br>
+Please make sure to use "-c" and "-dataDir" to direct the download to MicroGMT directory!

 You may also add more annotation information to create the database.
 Please see [snpEff's manual](http://snpeff.sourceforge.net/SnpEff_manual.html#databases) for more information on building the annotation database.

 You will also need the fasta format reference genome sequence file for running MicroGMT.
 For example, the SARS-CoV-2's reference genome sequence is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
 Remove the version number in fasta header: change ">NC_045512.2" to ">NC_045512".